Bart Nieuwkoop

-Bart Nieuwkoop (born 7 March 1996) is a Dutch professional footballer who plays mainly as a right-back for Dutch Eredivisie club Feyenoord.
+Bart Nieuwkoop (born 7 March 1996) is a Dutch professional footballer who plays mainly as a right-back for Eredivisie club Feyenoord.

 Club career

 Nieuwkoop played in the academy of Tholense Boys (nl) before joining the academy of RBC Roosendaal.

 Feyenoord

 In 2011, Nieuwkoop joined the academy of Feyenoord, where he signed his first professional, three-year contract in April 2014.
 He made his first-team debut on 4 October 2015 against De Graafschap starting in the first eleven and was replaced after 68 minutes by Tonny Vilhena.
 On 16 November 2015, Nieuwkoop extended his Feyenoord contract with three years, to mid-2020.
 Having played as a midfielder in the academy, he was mostly used as a right-back at the first team.
 On 24 April 2016, Feyenoord beat FC Utrecht 2–1 in the final to win the KNVB Cup, but Nieuwkoop did not play in the competition.
 Nieuwkoop made his European debut on 15 September 2016, getting subbed on for Rick Karsdorp in injury-time of a 1–0 win against Manchester United in the UEFA Europa League group stage.
 He made just one appearance in the first half of the 2016–17 Eredivisie season, but started six of Feyenoord's final seven matches as Feyenoord won the league title for the first time in 18 years.
 In the deciding 3–1 win against Heracles Almelo on 14 May 2017, he gave the assist for the first-minute goal of Dirk Kuyt with a throw-in.

 Ahead of the 2017–18 season, Nieuwkoop changed his squad number from 26 to 2 after the departure of Karsdorp.
 He missed the first part of the new season, including the won Johan Cruyff Shield against Vitesse, due to an injury, gaining competition for the right-back position from Kevin Diks, Sofyan Amrabat and Jeremiah St. Juste.
 He made his UEFA Champions League debut on 17 October 2021, starting in Feyenoord's 1–2 defeat against Shakhtar Donetsk.
 Feyenoord won the 2017–18 KNVB Cup, beating AZ 3–0 in the final on 22 April 2018 with Nieuwkoop as an unused substitute.
 On 4 August 2018, Nieuwkoop was subbed on for the final minutes in the Johan Cruyff Shield against PSV.
 Feyenoord went on to win the game after a penalty shoot-out.
 In August 2019, he extended his contract at Feyenoord with a year, to 2021, with a club option to extend the contract with another year.